JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

   gateway_id = aws_internet_gateway.igw.id
 }
 ```
-This time, we will have two resources to be provision:<p>
+This time, we will have two resources to be provisioned:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/ace5cd06-e4aa-41b2-a447-7ab921798fda)<p>
 This time let's confirm from the resources in the **AWS Explorer** pane in VScode to confirm whether the route table has been successfully been created.<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/888ae217-9aee-404b-9b4f-89b5553b60de)